francovp/cordova-plugin-media/README.md

         var myMedia = new Media("http://audio.ibeat.org/content/p1rj1s/p1rj1s_-_rockGuitar.mp3")
         myMedia.play({ numberOfLoops: 2 })

+- __playAudioWhenScreenIsLocked__:
-- __playAudioWhenScreenIsLocked__: Pass in this option to the `play` method to specify whether you want to allow playback when the screen is locked.
-If set to `true` (the default value), the state of the hardware mute button is ignored, e.g.:
+ If set to `true`, the state of the hardware mute button is ignored.

-        var myMedia = new Media("http://audio.ibeat.org/content/p1rj1s/p1rj1s_-_rockGuitar.mp3");
-        myMedia.play({ playAudioWhenScreenIsLocked : true });
-        myMedia.setVolume('1.0');

 > Note: To allow playback with the screen locked or background audio you have to add `audio` to `UIBackgroundModes` in the `info.plist` file.
 See [Apple documentation](https://developer.apple.com/library/content/documentation/iPhone/Conceptual/iPhoneOSProgrammingGuide/BackgroundExecution/BackgroundExecution.html#//apple_ref/doc/uid/TP40007072-CH4-SW23).
 Also note that the audio has to be started before going to background.